 Tutor, preparatory schools, Yale, & Beloit, 1852-8; principal, American Freedmen's Union Commission School (Raleigh, NC), 1865-7; North Carolina School for the Deaf, Dumb and Blind, 1867-9; librarian and professor of Greek, University of North Carolina, 1869-71; U.S. consul to Greece (Piraeus), 1871-3; prof. ancient languages and secretary pro tem of faculty, University of South Carolina, 1873-7; prof. Greek and Latin, Iowa (now Grinell) Coll., 1877-83.

-By the time the University of South Carolina was closed in 1877, Brewer's health was deteriorating, but he took a position at Iowa College, which he navigated in a wheelchair until his illness forced him to retire.
-Bedridden for the last decade of his life, he nevertheless read and gathered examples for Liddell and Scott's Greek dictionary, until tuberculosis took his life at the age of 57.
+The end of Reconstruction in 1877 found Greener and Brewer fearing for their lives.
+The University closed in that year and Greener went on to a productive career that saw hi ultimately become dean of Howard University Law School.
+Brewer moved to Iowa College, whose campus and buildings he navigated in a wheelchair until his illness forced him to retire.
+Bedridden for the last decade of his life, he nevertheless read and gathered examples for Liddell and Scott's Greek dictionary, and even contributed to TAPA, until tuberculosis took his life at the age of 57.

 - Author: Ward Briggs